JMU-Wearable-Computing/haptic-glove/README.md

 TODO

 ### Correct board type:
-TODO
+Arduino NANO 33 IoT

 ### Arduino Libraries

-Included within repo:
-1. Adafruit_NeoPixel.h
+1. Adafruit_DRV2605.h
-2. Adafruit_DRV2605.h
+2. Arduino_LSM6DS3.h
+3. WiFiNINA.h

-## Communicating with Arduino Nano
+## Communicating with Nano 33 IoT

-TODO
+Nano 33 IoT can be communicated with via TCP socket connection.
+Network credentials can be modified with the "ssid" and "password" variables within the Arduino code.
+When booted, the Nano 33 IoT establishes a user definable static IP.

 ### Message format
 Messages follows the format: /n01/n02/n03/n04